jasminehuynh11/jasminehuynh11.github.io/aboutme.md

 ### 🌱 **What Drives Me**

-At the core of my journey is a belief in the power of **knowledge-sharing and collaboration**.
+At the core of my journey is a belief in the power of knowledge-sharing and collaboration.
 Whether leading research projects, developing AI solutions, or mentoring students, I strive to inspire others and create meaningful change.

 My work ethic revolves around:
 - **Adaptability**: Embracing challenges as opportunities for growth.